Health Insurance for Autoimmune Diseases in India | PolicyX

 • The insurer will review the documents and may ask for additional information if needed.

-• You can track the claim status online or by calling the insurer to know whether it is approved, pending, or settled.
+• You can track the claim status online or by calling the insurer to know if it is approved, pending, or settled.

 • Once approved, the insurer pays the claim amount as per policy terms, and any non-covered portion is paid by you.